Nakaba Suzuki

 Nakaba Suzuki (鈴木央, Suzuki Nakaba) is a Japanese manga artist.
-He is best known for his fantasy series The Seven Deadly Sins (2012–2020), which has over 55 million copies in circulation making it one of the best-selling manga series of all time.
+He is best known for his fantasy series The Seven Deadly Sins (2012–2020), which has over 55 million copies in circulation making it among the top 50 best-selling manga series of all time.
 He began a sequel, Four Knights of the Apocalypse, in 2021.

 Life and career

 The first manga series Suzuki ever bought was Dr. Slump by Akira Toriyama.
 In elementary and junior high school, he was a fan of Kinnikuman, Fist of the North Star, and Dragon Ball.
 Suzuki moved from Fukushima Prefecture to Tokyo when he was a teenager.
 He made his professional debut in 1994 with the story "Revenge", which was an honorable mention for Shueisha's Hop Step Award.
 His first series, Rising Impact, was serialized in Shueisha's Weekly Shōnen Jump from 1998 to 2002.
 From 2007 to 2010, he serialized Kongō Banchō in Shogakukan's Weekly Shōnen Sunday.

 Suzuki serialized The Seven Deadly Sins in Kodansha's Weekly Shōnen Magazine from 2012 to 2020.
 It won the 39th Kodansha Manga Award for Best Shōnen Manga alongside Yowamushi Pedal, and had over 55 million copies in circulation as of September 2023.
 The series has spawned a large media franchise including several spin-off manga, novels, an anime television series, and video games.
 Suzuki provided original stories to serve as the basis to four animated film adaptations, Prisoners of the Sky, Cursed by Light, and the two-part Grudge of Edinburgh.

 Kodansha published The Seven Stories - Nakaba Suzuki Short Stories on October 17, 2014, which compiles seven short stories that the author originally published in various magazines between 2004 and 2014.
 In January 2021, Suzuki began Four Knights of the Apocalypse as a sequel to The Seven Deadly Sins.